-Black Americans overwhelmingly see Trump as ‘a racist’ and they fear for future, poll finds
+Black Americans deeply pessimistic about country under president who more than 8 in 10 describe as ‘a racist,’ Post-Ipsos poll finds

 Trump’s overall approval rating among black Americans stands at 7%, with 90% disapproving, including 75% who disapprove “strongly.”

-Similarly large majorities of black men and women disapprove of Trump, as do black Americans across different age, education and income levels.
-Trump receives somewhat higher marks among self-identified black conservatives, with 25% approving of his performance, compared with 5% of moderates and 3% among liberals.
+Similarly large majorities of black men and women disapprove of Trump, as do black Americansacross different age, education and income levels.
+Trump receives somewhat higher marks among self-identifiedblack conservatives, with 25% approving of his performance, compared with 5% of moderates and 3% among liberals.

 The Post-Ipsos survey was conducted Jan.
 2-8, 2020, through Ipsos’s KnowledgePanel, a large online survey panel recruited through random sampling of U.S. households.
 Overall results have a margin of sampling error of plus or minus 3.5 percentage points among the sample of 1,088 black adults overall, and four points among the sample of 900 registered voters.